leoallen85/Propane/README.md

 # Enhancements to Propane

-Will extend your Propane experience with following features
+Will extend your PropaneApp (http://propaneapp.com/) experience with following features

 * Inline Avatars (set your picture up at campfirenow.com)
 * Inline CloudApp Image